-- Graduates of accredited senior high schools with less than the required grade point average(s) and students transferring from accredited colleges with less than the required grade point average or students with less than the minimum required ACT or SAT score. - 2.
-Graduates of non-accredited senior high schools. - 3.
-Persons taking the Tests of General Education Development (GED) in lieu of high school graduation.
-In order to be eligible persons must meet the following requirements: - a. a minimum Standard Score Average of 45.0 and a minimum Standard Score on the Writing Skills Test of 45, - b. an ACT composite standard score of 18 or above, or an SAT combined score of 870 or above. - the student's high school class must have graduated prior to his or her date of enrollment at NNU.
+- Graduates of senior high schools with less than the required grade point average(s) and students transferring from accredited colleges with less than the required grade point average or students with less than the minimum required ACT or SAT score. - Persons taking the Tests of General Education Development (GED) in lieu of high school graduation.
+In order to be eligible persons must meet the following requirements: - a. a minimum Standard Score Average of 450 and a minimum Standard Score on the Writing Skills Test of 450, - b. an ACT composite standard score of 18 or above, or an SAT combined score of 870 or above.